AnkurSheel/ankursheel_website/src/ankursheel_website/content/posts/2022/2022-07-06-make-git-forget-committed-file-added-gitignore/make-git-forget-committed-file-added-gitignore.md

 ---
-title: "How to make Git forget about a committed file added to .gitignore"
+title: "Make Git forget about committed files in .gitignore"
 excerpt: "A way to remove a file committed in git that you now want git to forget about"
 category: "programming"
 tags: